NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< img-simple src="images/rhw-wt-use.jpg" >}}

-##### Transitions to Non-RHW Networks
+### Network Transitions

+Network transitions cover transitions to non-RealHighway networks including the Maxis and Network Widening Mod (NWM) networks.
-Transitions to non-RealHighway networks are accomplished simply by dragging the RealHighway and non-RealHighway network to meet.
+These transitions are created by dragging the RealHighway and non-RealHighway network together to meet.
 If the setup is supported, the transition will override to match the involved networks.

 {{< img-simple src="images/rhw-non-rhw-transition.jpg" >}}